willnx/iiqtools/README.rst

 Installing/Upgrading
 ********************

-If you have access to `PyPi <https://pypi.python.org/pypi/iiqtools>`_, you should be able to simply run this command on your InsightIQ instance::
+If you have access to `PyPi <https://pypi.python.org/pypi/iiqtools>`_ and `Python pip <https://pip.pypa.io/en/stable/installing/>`_ is already installed, you should be able to simply run this command on your InsightIQ instance::

-  sudo easy_install -U iiqtools
+  sudo pip install -U iiqtools

 For full documentation, checkout: